smart-data-lake/smart-data-lake/docs/getting-started/part-1/joining-it-together.md

 Note that we can just select all columns from airports, since we selected the ones that interest us in the previous step.

 :::tip Tip: Use only one output
-As you can see, with CustomSparkAction it's possible to read from multiple inputs and write to multiple outputs.
+As you can see, with CustomDataFrameAction it's possible to read from multiple inputs and write to multiple outputs.
 We usually discourage writing to multiple Data Objects in one action though.
 At some point, you will want to use the metadata from SDL to analyze your data lineage.
-If you have a CustomSparkAction with multiple inputs and multiple outputs (an M:N-relationship), SDL assumes that all outputs depend on all inputs.
-This might add some dependencies between DataObjects that don't really exist in the CustomSparkAction.
+If you have a CustomDataFrameAction with multiple inputs and multiple outputs (an M:N-relationship), SDL assumes that all outputs depend on all inputs.
+This might add some dependencies between DataObjects that don't really exist in the CustomDataFrameAction.
 Always using one Data Object as output will make your data lineage more detailed and clear.
 :::